mkmcdonald/Matt-s-DOM-Utils/README.md

 *Utils* provides an object for every specified `nodeType` based upon the DOM 4 spec

-### Helpers

-*Utils* provides public helper methods for common library tasks.
-Most commonly, the module is used for static array conversion.

 ### Is

 *Utils* provides identification tests, This includes test for DOM